RESOLUTION: Arrest made in 2015 for murder in West Palm Beach - News - The Palm Beach Post - Go Tech Daily

 City police on Thursday announced an order to arrest 31-year-old Tony Paramore, who is currently working for five years in prison for assault.
 On September 15, 2015, he shot Johnson’s death at home. away from Village Boulevard.

-Paramore faces charges of second-degree murder with a firearm, burglary with a battery armed, robbery with a firearm, and possession of a firearm from a convict.
+Paramore faces charges of second-degree murder with a firearm, burglary with a battery armed, robbery with a firearm, and possession of a firearm to a convict.

 Authorities did not say they would specify whether they knew Paramore Johnson, how he was connected to Johnson and why he killed the 22-year-old.